silx-kit/silx-training/software_engineering/6_Documentation/index.rst

 - **Design**: How the software works, how code is organized.

-  Intended audiance: developers, advanced users looking for insights.
+  Intended audience: developers, advanced users looking for insights.

 - **Operation**: Installation, FAQ